aionlinecoursecom/Natural-Language-Processing-Projects/README.md

 #### **Project Outcome**
 The Question Answer System Using DistilBERT-Base-Uncased provides an effective, scalable solution for automating information retrieval, enhancing decision-making processes, and improving user interactions in diverse fields such as research, education, and customer support.

-For more details and a hands-on experience, visit the [Question Answer System Using DistilBERT-Base-Uncased project](https://www.aionlinecourse.com/ai-projects/playground/question-answer-system-training-with-distilbert-base-uncased) on [Ai-projects](https://www.aionlinecourse.com/ai-projects).
+For more details and a hands-on experience, visit the [Question Answer System Using DistilBERT-Base-Uncased project](https://www.aionlinecourse.com/ai-projects/playground/question-answer-system-training-with-distilbert-base-uncased) on [AI Projects](https://www.aionlinecourse.com/ai-projects).

 ---
 ### **4. [Document Summarization Using Sentencepiece Transformers](https://www.aionlinecourse.com/ai-projects/playground/document-summarization-using-sentencepiece-transformers)**